-ASAP Rocky arrested in connection with Los Angeles shooting
+A$AP Rocky arrested in connection with Los Angeles shooting

 The Los Angeles Police Department declined to comment further.
 Representatives for the rapper did not immediately respond to a request for comment.

-Rocky, who has also worked as an actor and model, broke out early last decade as the leading man of the Harlem-based, internet-fluent rap collective ASAP Mob, and has since released three major-label albums, collaborating widely with artists such as Kendrick Lamar, Drake and Lana Del Rey.
+Rocky, who has also worked as an actor and model, broke out early last decade as the leading man of the Harlem-based, internet-fluent rap collective A$AP Mob, and has since released three major-label albums, collaborating widely with artists such as Kendrick Lamar, Drake and Lana Del Rey.

 In 2019, Rocky was found guilty for his part in a Stockholm street fight that became a closely watched international incident involving then-President Donald Trump.
 Rocky and two members of his entourage had said they were acting in self-defense when they kicked and punched a 19-year-old man who they claimed was harassing their group.